Wondering if a design sprint is for you?

 At last year’s Denver Startup Week, we partnered with the City of Denver to reimagine how their collection of public art is discovered and interacted with throughout the city.
 We taught participants how to sprint by actually doing one—or, at least, a condensed version of one.
 Attendees participated in key design sprint activities, focused on the goal of increasing awareness of public art in Denver.
 They (hopefully) left the session with insights into the design sprint process, and our team left with real user feedback on the problem we were trying to solve.

-So how did we take this 5 day process and pack into a two hour session?
-Preparation.
+So how did we take this 5-day process and pack into a two-hour session?

 Trying to figure out how to condense the full sprint process into a two-hour session that was educational and delivers valuable design outputs was no easy feat, so, we decided to lay the groundwork first.

 First, we conducted a sort of pre-design sprint with Denver Arts & Venues, the organization we partnered with on this initiative.
 The purpose for doing this was to determine our main goals and target for the sprint internally so that we could onboard Startup Week participants to an already established goal for them to dive right in.

 Have you ever watched a cooking show and noticed how they fast-forward through time intensive prep work or long cook times?
 The viewer still learns the desired recipe and techniques, but in a condensed time frame—exactly what we’re trying to do here.
 We fast-forwarded through some “ingredient prep” in order to optimize the limited time we had in our session.